fastrgv/CoTerminalApps/README.md

 See a visual of the 10 puzzles in the image "./puzzles.png".

 Usable keys for all:

 * arrow-keys or WASD or IJKL for movement;
 * (q)=quit
 * (?)=help toggle
-*

 All puzzles & games can be called directly from the command line; e.g.

 * bin\win\cpac.exe

 but it is more convenient to use the 3 selector apps.

-All puzzles & games can now be launched from the selector app thusly:
+All puzzles & games can now be launched from the selector apps:

-On Windows type "winterm.bat"

-On Mac/OSX type "macterm.sh"

-On Linux type "gnuterm.sh"
+* winterm.bat			(Windows)
+* macterm.sh			(Mac/OSX)
+* gnuterm.sh			(linux)

-Then use the keyboard arrow keys to highlight the desired game, and hit (enter)-key.
+Use the keyboard arrow keys to highlight the desired game, then press the (enter)-key.

 ### For Maximal Enjoyment...
 Keyboard setup is important.
 You should have a short key-delay and fast repeat rate setting.

 Screen setup is important, too.
 It is recommended to resize your terminal window to 60 chars. wide by XX lines tall; then enlarge the font until the window just barely fits your computer screen.
 For Pacman: XX=40, all others: XX=25 is sufficient.

 ===========================================================================